erdg/learning-picolisp/make-that-shit.md

 # Make that Shit

-In this tutorial, we'll go over the builtin PicoLisp function *make* and hopefully do some cool things along the way.
-But let's be real, this is a tutorial for peeps that don't know sheet about 'make'.
+In this tutorial, we'll go over the builtin PicoLisp function `make` and hopefully do some cool things along the way.
+But let's be real, this is a tutorial for peeps that don't know sheet about `make`.
 I am one of those people at the moment of writing this, so we probably won't be doing anything super exciting.
 But I'll at least try to keep the examples silly!

 As always,
 ```lisp